 Phase III: ACR Execution

 5a.
 The S-EES determines T-EES and T-EAS via the Discover T-EAS procedure in clause 8.8.3.2 of the present document.
 When in step 2 the ACR has been triggered for service continuity planning, then UE Location and Target DNAI values provided in the Retrieve T-EES procedure contain the expected UE Location and expected Target DNAI.
 The S-EES may decide not to perform ACR if T-EAS is not available.

+When the AC requires the bundle EAS, and the bundle EAS belongs to different EES(s), then the S-EES need to inform the associated S-EES with Target DNAI information associated with the bundle EAS information as described in the clause 8.8.3.X.

 5b.
 If required, the S-EES performs ACR parameter information procedure by sending the ACR parameter information request to the T-EES as described in clause 8.8.3.9.
-For example, when the ACR is for service continuity planning, and the S-EES has recievd it in ACR launch in step 2, the S-EES sends ACR parameter information request which includes Prediction expiration time.
+For example, when the ACR is for service continuity planning, and the S-EES has received it in ACR launch in step 2, the S-EES sends ACR parameter information request which includes Prediction expiration time.

 6. If the T-EES is different than the S-EES and the EEC Context at the S-EES is not stale, the S-EES initiates EEC Context Push relocation with the T-EES as described in clause 8.9.2.3.
 Otherwise, if the T-EES is the same as the S-EES, EEC Context Push relocation is skipped.